awsdocs/amazon-route53-docs/doc_source/query-logs.md

 + The DNS record type \(such as A or AAAA\)

-+ The Amazon Route 53 edge location that responded to the DNS query
++ The Route 53 edge location that responded to the DNS query

 + The DNS response code, such as `NoError` or `ServFail`

-When you configure query logging, Amazon Route 53 starts to send logs to CloudWatch Logs\.
+When you configure query logging, Route 53 starts to send logs to CloudWatch Logs\.
 You use CloudWatch Logs tools to access the query logs\.

+**Note**
+Query logging is available only for public hosted zones\.

-Query logs contain only the queries that DNS resolvers forward to Amazon Route 53\.
-If a DNS resolver has already cached the response to a query \(such as the IP address for a load balancer for example\.com\), the resolver will continue to return the cached response without forwarding the query to Amazon Route 53 until the TTL for the corresponding record expires\.
+Query logs contain only the queries that DNS resolvers forward to Route 53\.
+If a DNS resolver has already cached the response to a query \(such as the IP address for a load balancer for example\.com\), the resolver will continue to return the cached response without forwarding the query to Route 53 until the TTL for the corresponding record expires\.

 Depending on how many DNS queries are submitted for a domain name \(example\.com\) or subdomain name \(www\.example\.com\), which resolvers your users are using, and the TTL for the record, query logs might contain information about only one query out of every several thousand queries that are submitted to DNS resolvers\.
 For more information about how DNS works, see [How Internet Traffic Is Routed to Your Website or Web Application](welcome-dns-service.md)\.